oracle-livelabs/database/sharding/raft23ai/topology/topology.md

    ![<GSM_shard_setup_completed>](./images/t6-2-add-shard4-logs-gsm-shard-setup-completed.png " ")

-3. Once the DB is up and running, complete the below commands to   complete the GSM configuration to deploy the new SHARD4:
+3. Once the DB is up and running, run the below commands to complete the GSM configuration to deploy the new SHARD4:

     ```
     <copy>